Are Solar Panels Worth It for Your Home? (2023 Buyer's Guide)

 It has only been in the last year or two that renewable energy sources have officially become cheaper than fossil fuels.
-This is thanks to a phenomenal decade of cost reduction in solar; but what does that mean for the average homeowner?
+This is thanks to a phenomenal decade of reduced prices for solar; but what does that mean for the average homeowner?

 In most cases, installing a rooftop photovoltaic solar panel system will offer greater lifetime value than staying connected to a conventional utility provider.
 However, that doesn’t mean that solar is the right choice for every homeowner.

 Rather than try to sell you on solar like other commercial sites, in this article, we’ll take a closer look at who should, and should not go solar, and why.
 Data according to International Renewable Energy Association and OpenEI*

 Blue Raven Solar